-Step 3 – Expression: Clicking the Next button at Dimension page opens the Expression page, and on top of that, a pop-up window opened.
-Use this QlikView bar Chart window to write the custom expression for the Y-Axis data, or select the Columns.
+Step 3 – Expression: Clicking the Next button on the Dimension page opens the Expression page, and on top of that, a pop-up window opens.
+Use this QlikView bar Chart window to write the custom expression for the Y-Axis data or select the Columns.

-Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
-Remember, if you know how to write an expression, then write it on the empty space under the Expression OK section.
+Here, we select the Filed as Sales Amount and Aggregation as Sum.
+Remember, if you know how to write an expression, write it in the empty space under the Expression OK section.

-Clicking the OK button, edit expression window closed.
+Clicking the OK button, the edit expression window is closed.

-- Label: By default, the text under the Definition section displayed as the Y-Axis label.
-It means, Sum(SalesAmount).
+- Label: By default, the text under the Definition section is displayed as the Y-Axis label.
+It means Sum(SalesAmount).
 To change that default text, place the custom text under this section.

-- Values on Data Points: It shows the Data Points or Data labels for each bar present in it.
-It mean Sales Amount displayed on top of each colored bar.
+- Values on Data Points: It shows the Data Points or Data labels for each bar.
+It means the Sales Amount is displayed on top of each colored bar.

 Step 4 – Sort: Under this section, we can specify the sorting order for the dimensions on the x-axis.

 Step 5 – Style: This QlikView Bar Chart page is to change the style or look.
 Here we can select the 3D, Horizontal, Vertical, or 2D bar chart.

-From the below screenshot, see that we had selected the standard bar chart
+From the below screenshot, see that we selected the standard bar chart

-Step 6 – Presentation: Here, we can change the Bar Chart’s Bar settings.
+Step 6 – Presentation: We can change the Bar Chart Bar settings here.

 Axes: Use this Axes page to change the Axes setting.

 Step 9 – Number: Use this QlikView Bar Chart page to format the Expression value.
 It only reflects when we display the data labels or data points.
-For example, here, we are displaying the Sum of Sales Amount on the y-axis.
-As we all know, it is money so that we can select the money.
+For example, here, we display the Sum of the Sales Amount on the y-axis.
+As we all know, it is money so we can select it.

-Step 10 – Font: Please change the font’s font family, style, and size as per requirements.
-All these changes reflected in the Chart report
+Step 10 – Font: Please change the font’s font family, style, and size per the requirements.
+All these changes are reflected in the Chart report.